Pattaya Golf Courses | Play Golf in Pattaya

-(top layout, first class service, and great finishing holes)
+(top layout, first class service, and excellent finishing holes)

 The Siam Country Club Waterside Course is the third layout from Siam Country Club in Pattaya.
 The Waterside Course, designed by IMG, features gently sloping terrain, making it very different from the hillier Siam Country Club Old and Plantation Courses.
 Spread out over 200 acres the golfer friendly course is of the same championship quality and 5-star experience as its other two big brothers next door.

 (scenic course with dramatic elevation changes)

 (unusual and exotic course with two par '6' holes)

 Working with a spectacular, undulating natural topography, English born golf course architect Desmond Muirhead has created one of Pattaya's most interesting golf courses.
 St Andrews, built to replicate a Scottish links course, is located in Rayong, about 45 minutes from Pattaya and 2 hours from Bangkok.